MohammedSaLah-Eldeen/supermaker.tech/content/posts/decoded-mlops-in-plain-english.md

      - cols: the required data type for a solution.

-     - rows: whether your client already has a system or not.
+     - rows: whether your client already has an existing system or not.

   |          | Unstructured                 | Structured                                       |
   |:--------:| ---------------------------- | ------------------------------------------------ |